inosms/dory/Readme.md

 where either source or destination can be a remote ssh path.

 ## Folder Structure
-For each backup dory will create a new folder with the current date and time.
+For each backup dory will create a new folder with the current date and time and a log file in the specified `destination`.
-Dory will then create two subfolders in `destination`:
 ```
 destination/
     2022_08_10_13_45_31/